What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the nonrelativistic regime

 To examine the nonrelativistic behavior to which $\tilde{\varphi}$ leads in the Minkowski spacetime, let us then set $\tilde{\varphi}(x)=\tilde{\psi}(x)e^{-\frac{i}{\hbar} mc^2t}$.
 Note that this ansatz involves a selection of a preferred time tailored to fit that of Minkowski using the constant mass $m$ as perceived in the latter, {\it i.e.}, we made a choice of a particular spatial slicing of the spacetime based on the unique possibility offered to us by the flat Minkowski spacetime.
-As we will see in Sec.\,\ref{Subsec:Schrodinger}, however, this is a heavy price to pay when trying to recover locality in the relation between the wavefunctions in the original and the transformed spacetimes.
-Inserting such an ansatz into Eq.\,(\ref{ConfMink}), the latter becomes,
+As we will see in Sec.\,\ref{Subsec:Schrodinger}, however, there is a heavy price to pay because of this.
+Inserting such an ansatz into Eq.\,(\ref{ConfMink}), the latter becomes

+This equation clearly displays a non-Hermitian Hamiltonian acting on the wavefunction $\tilde{\psi}$, a result which already alludes to a physical non-equivalence between the two spacetimes.
+In addition, we notice that, had we used the conformal mass instead and set $\tilde{\varphi}(x)=\tilde{\psi}(x)e^{-\frac{i}{\hbar}{\tilde m}c^2t}$, this issue would not have been solved.

-For simplicity, and in order to gain a more intuitive picture of the actual physics in terms of a compressed/stretched spacetime, we will choose in the remainder of this section a time-independent conformal factor $\Omega(x)$.
+For simplicity, and in order to gain a more intuitive picture of the actual physics when the resulting Hamiltonian is Hermitian, we will choose in the remainder of this section a time-independent conformal factor $\Omega(x)$.
 Let us choose the conformal factor to depend only on the $z$-direction and to be given by $\Omega(z)=e^{\tanh\frac{z}{z_0}}$, for some arbitrary scale $z_0$.
-Such a conformal factor stretches space and time intervals in the region $z>0$ and compresses them in the region $z<0$.
-In both cases, and far from the origin, the conformal factor tends to a constant.
-Closer to the origin at $z=0$, however, our spacetime tends to the Minkowski spacetime.
-The reason behind this specific choice of the conformal factor is that it leads to an interesting physics as we shall see shortly.
-But apart from that, any other choice of the conformal factor could, of course, have been used.

-With such a conformal factor, Eq.\,(\ref{ConfSchro}) reduces to a time-independent Schr\"odinger-like equation with an extra term representing the interaction of the particle with the deformation of spacetime.
-Such an interaction occurs thanks to the gradient of both the wavefunction and the conformal factor.
-Plugging the explicit expression of $\Omega(z)$ into Eq.\,(\ref{ConfSchro}), the latter takes the following form,
+With such a conformal factor, Eq.\,(\ref{ConfSchro}) reduces to a time-independent equation with an extra term representing the interaction of the particle with the deformation of spacetime.
+Plugging the explicit expression of $\Omega(z)$ into Eq.\,(\ref{ConfSchro}), the latter takes the following form: